telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

             items are displayed alternating between the ItemStyle settings and the AlternatingItemStyle settings.
 This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.

+###  LocalizationPath `GridStrings`

+Gets or sets a value indicating where RadGrid will look for its .resx localization file.
+            By default this file should be in the App_GlobalResources folder.
+However, if you cannot put the resource file in the default location or .resx files compilation is disabled for some reason (e.g. in a DotNetNuke environment), this property should be set to the location of the resource file.

+#### Remarks
+If specified, the LocalizationPath
+            property will allow you to load the grid localization file from any location in the web application.

+###  MasterTableView `GridTableView`

+The instance of  that represents the main
+                grid-table view in RadGrid.

+#### Remarks
+Telerik RadGrid introduces a new approach to hierarchical data
+                    structures.
+The innovative in Telerik RadGrid is having a so called MasterTableView.
+This is the topmost table of the hierarchical structure.
+It is a  with
+                    .
+The collection holds the so called DetailTables - tables related to the fields of the MasterTable.
+Each DetailTable can have its own GridTableViewCollection with other Detail Tables, thus forming the hierarchical structure.
+                Note: There is only one Master Table for a single Telerik RadGrid.
+This is the topmost table.
+All inner tables are referred as a Detail Tables regardless of whether they have related (inner) tables or not.

+###  MultiHeaderItemStyle `GridTableItemStyle`

+Gets a reference to the GridTableItemStyle object that allows you to set the
+            appearance of the MultiHeader item in a Telerik RadGrid control.

+###  ODataDataSourceID `Object`

+Gets or sets the ODataDataSource used for data binding.

 ###  PageCount `Int32`